JHelar/john-larsson-com/src/routes/work/one-design-system.md

 ---
 title: 'One Design System'
-description: 'The one design system'
+description: 'The one design system library'
 date: '2022-09-01'
 ---